aristocratos/btop/README.md

 3. **(Optional) Set suid bit to make btop always run as root (or other user)**

-   No need for `sudo` to enable signal sending to any process and to prevent /proc read permissions problems on some systems.
+   Enables signal sending to any process without starting with `sudo` and can prevent /proc read permissions problems on some systems.

    * **Run setuid.sh or:**